 I’m not suggesting we allow abusive people to continue abusing us.
 No one deserves to be abused.
 It’s not a good idea to remain in an abusive relationship if you have the ability to leave.
 I’m also not justifying abusive behavior.
 Abuse is never an acceptable response.
 I’m only offering a theory of how it happens and suggesting a way in which it might be cured.

 The world is full of broken people who would harm us if they had the chance.
-It seems unlikely we can avoid abusive people entirely, since in many cases, the the behavior doesn’t begin until several years into the relationship.
-It seems to me there are three ways we can respond to abusive people:
+It seems unlikely we can avoid abusive people entirely since in many cases, the behavior doesn’t begin until several years into the relationship.
+It seems there are three ways we can respond to abusive people:

 The only way I’ve been able to consistently show love and compassion toward someone who makes me want to scream is to picture them, in my mind’s eye, as they might have been at the age of 3 or 4.
 If you’ve ever dealt with children, you know it’s easier to give them grace to make mistakes.
 We don’t hold children to the same behavioral standards we do adults.
 And since, in some cases, we’re dealing with people who have fragments and alters that are at the developmental age of a child anyway, it might be more appropriate.

 I’m not suggesting we treat an abusive person as if they were a child.
 That will only annoy them.
-Rather, I’m suggesting we see them (internally) as if we were seeing a child and extend to them the same grace, and patience we would a child.
-It’s an internal response we must choose.
-We choose to love them in spite of the messes they’ve made.
+Rather, I’m suggesting that we see them (internally) as if we were seeing a child and extend to them the same grace, and patience we would a child.
+It’s an internal response.
+A choice to love them in spite of the messes they’ve made.

 Jesus didn’t give us the command to love others because He wanted us to wrestle with an impossible task.
-He gave us the command because He knows it’s the power of love that sets people free.
-(It frees them and it frees us.)
+He gave us the command because the power of love sets people free.
+It frees them and it frees us.

-Loving our abusers is impossible in our own strength.
-But once the darkened places of our soul have been enlighten by God’s love, it becomes easier to love those who are cruel to us.
-The starting point is to encounter the radical, life-giving love of God.
+Loving our abuser is impossible to do in our own strength.
+But once the darkened places of our soul have been enlightened by God’s love, it becomes easier to love those who are cruel to us.
+The starting point is encountering the radical, life-giving love of God.
 If you haven’t been embraced by the Father’s love yet, ask Him to show in a tangible way how much He loves you.